Timothy C. Hain, MD • Page last modified: December 3, 2022

 The headaches should lessen in frequency and severity over one to two weeks, with the effect lasting up to 4 months.
 The success rate can be as high as 65% in certain populations.
 In general though, for all comers, there is a small to modest effect.
 The procedure can be repeated every 3 to 4 months.
 If the first trial does not help, it may be worthwhile to repeat it.

 Bohluli et al (2011), reported that Botox works for trigeminal neuralgia.
 We find this surprising as it is hard to see how a local agent could reduce pain due to increased excitability in the trigeminal ganglion, as well as work for the extremely severe pain of trigeminal neuralgia.
-In our practice, we do not use Botox for trigeminal neuralgia.
+In our practice, we do not recommend Botox for trigeminal neuralgia.
 Gazerani et al (2006), found that Botox reduces the pain from locally applied capsaicin (hot pepper) as early as one week.
 This makes sense to us.

 Perhaps Botox is similar to a "semi-permanent acupuncture".
 In other words, we suspect that acupuncture for migraine and Botox work through similar mechanisms, but that acupuncture has a more substantial medication/counseling/placebo component than Botox.
 Of course, the effect of most types of acupuncture is temporary, while the effect of Botox lasts for roughly 3 months.

 Dr. Hain, the author of this article, has eaten lunch on several occasions paid for by Allergan.
 Additionally, Dr. Hain and his partner, were trained by Allergan in the technique of treating migraine with Botox.
 Dr. Hain is not on the Allergan speaker's bureau, and he has never been paid by Allergan to write or speak about his opinions on Botox.
 Dr. Hain's clinical practice does not offer Botox treatment.